-This instruction (Figure 4) is used to test selected bits for ones.
+This instruction (Figure 4) is used to test selected bits of a desired byte(s).
 Bits to be tested are specified by an 8-bit mask (C3-C0)::(A3-A0) consisting of register file address ports that are not required to support this instruction.
-Write Enable (\overline{WE}) is internally disabled during this instruction.
+Write Enable ( $\overline{\text{WE}}$ ) is internally disabled during this instruction.
+The desired byte is specified by forcing $\overline{\text{SIOO}}$ to a low value.
 The test will pass if the selected byte has ones at all bit locations specified by the ones of the mask (Figure 5).
-The S bus is the source word for this instruction. \overline{SIOO} must be forced low for proper operation.
+The S bus is the source word for this instruction.
 The status set by the test bit (one) instruction is as follows: